aburgasser/splat/docs/_build/html/_sources/splat_model.txt

 	:width: 400
 	:align: center

-The output is an instance of the `SPLAT Spectrum class`_ , and thus inherits all of the aspects and functions of that class, with wavelength in microns, surface fluxes in F_lambda units of erg/cm^2/s/micron, and an noise array that is all ``nan`` values.
+The output is an instance of the `SPLAT Spectrum class`_ , and thus inherits all of the aspects and functions of that class, with wavelength in microns, surface fluxes in F\_lambda units of erg/cm\^2/s/micron, and an noise array that is all ``nan`` values.

-For parameters that are between model grid points, the function `loadInterpolatedModel()_` is called, which performs log linear interpolation on nearest neighbor models.
+For parameters that are between model grid points, the function `loadInterpolatedModel()\_ is called, which performs log linear interpolation on nearest neighbor models.

 Models can be compared to spectra using the `compareSpectra()`_ function: